Valmoval/hello-world/README.md

 # hello-world
-Hello I am new to GitHub and hping to learn a lot!
+Hello I am new to GitHub and hoping to learn a lot!